mParticle/docs/src/pages/guides/idsync/profile-conversion-strategy/index.md

 This strategy also supports multi-step registration flows, where multiple signup steps are collected in an anonymous state, as part of a funnel that ends in a logged-in state.

-This strategy does not cover aliasing of anonymous activity on multiple devices to a single logged-in profile.

 ## Identity Flow

 **Example Identity Priority:**